 In addition to regular safety equipment upgrades over the next 10 years, the City is also continuing its investment in modernizing the Fire Hall to meet growing needs.
-In 2019, the City conducted a Fire Hall Study to assess the building's capacity relative to current requirements.
-Once the study is finalized, the City will be able to plan for its future needs and allocate capital resources accordingly.
+In 2020, the City conducted a Fire Hall Study to assess the building's condition, functionality and location relative to current service requirements and to support the emergency response needs of a growing community.
+The study has now been completed, and the City is reviewing its findings and considering options to renovate or replace the existing Fire Hall and add a satellite station in order to plan for future needs and to allocate capital resources accordingly.

-The planned expenditures over the next ten years on safety equipment and the Fire Hall total about \$3.5 million.
+The planned expenditures over the next ten years on safety equipment and the Fire Hall total about \$3.3 million, but this estimate has not accounted for a major project to renovate, rebuild or replace the existing Fire Hall as its costs are still needed to be determined.